ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4.1-server-side-validation/README.md

 3. Understanding the characteristics of a good error response

 ## What is Validation?
 Validation can mean a lot of things, but in API land it generally means figuring out if the data being sent to the API is any good or not.
 Validation can happen both on client-side before sending the request or on server-side when receiving the request.
 Client-side validation is generally used to provide quick feedback to a user.
-For example, when you're submitting a form and you see a field highlighted in red saying "Required field".
-Basically the client validated that the field cannot be empty.
+For example, when you're submitting a form and you see a field highlighted in red saying "Required field", basically what happened is the client validated that the field cannot be empty.
 However, an API must not entirely rely on client-side validation.
+Even if it might seem redundant to have validation both on frontend and backend, it is essential from the perspective of security and reliability of your backend application.
 We have talked about how the frontend need not know the underlying implementation of an API.
 Similarly, an API does not know what actually happened on the frontend when it receives a request from a client.
+It is also possible that requests are coming from a source like Postman where there is no client-side validation.
 That is why more often than not, the first step in processing a request is to validate the data that came with it.

 There might also be scenarios where the frontend cannot perform the validation.
 Consider this example: The API receives a signup request with an email ID.
 In case it turns out that this email ID was already used with a previous user account, it could cause issues if the new signup request is processed.
 So the API must first validate the email ID from the user database and inform the client accordingly.
 The frontend has no way by itself to check if the email ID was used in a previous user account.